nhsconnect/integration-adaptors/mhs/README.md

 In this pattern, a request is made to Spine, but the response is not provided on the same connection.
 Instead, spine initiates a connection back to your
 MHS with the response.
 I.e the response from Spine is delivered like a call back to your MHS.
 The MHS Adaptor has hidden all this asynchronous callback detail behind a synchronous interface, so your HTTP client just sees a simple HTTP request/response.
 This is what the MHS Adaptor has termed the "Sync-Async wrapper".
-When you set the `sync-async` message header to `true` you are requesting the MHS Adaptor to hide this asynchronous response from you, and deliver the response in the same HTTP connection.
+When you set the `wait-for-response` message header to `true` you are requesting the MHS Adaptor to hide this asynchronous response from you, and deliver the response in the same HTTP connection.

 In this example, the `QUPC_IN160101UK05` Spine message is used.
 This Spine message is used when requesting the Summary Care Record of a patient.